“Here's the guest room!"

 “Why?
 There's usually one in every home, right?”
 As she said that, Terra realized it might be another difference between them.
 "Or does Gendo prohibit guns, too?!"

-"That's obvious, isn't it..."
-Diode started to laugh and cry, her voice tightening into a cackle.
+“That's obvious, isn't it...”
+Diode started to cry-laugh.
+Her voice tightened into a cackle.

-Terra took Diode in her arms and went down the stairs holding her tight, then reported the situation to Clan Security.
-Due to her ongoing dispute with the Council of Elders, she'd been doubtful as to whether they'd come to help.
-It turned out to be a baseless worry, as armed guards came rushing in less than two and a half minutes later.
+Terra took Diode in her arms and, holding her tight, went downstairs to report the situation to Clan Security.
+Due to her ongoing dispute with the Council of Elders, she was doubtful as to whether they'd come to help.
+That turned out to be a baseless worry.
+Armed guards rushed in less than two and a half minutes later.

 “They're up there!
 The strange people in the attic who tried to kidnap Die-san!"